OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Related work

 \section{Related work}

 \paragraph{Reconstruction from cross-sections}

 Reconstruction from planar cross-section has been a long-standing challenge in geometry processing and computational geometry.
 The problem was mostly studied in the parallel planes setting (e.g.,\cite{barequet1994piecewise, boissonnat2007shape, bajaj1996arbitrary}), where the 3D object was reconstructed per two such ``keyframes''.
 Later work offered general solutions for any orientation or distribution of planes \cite{bermano2011online, liu2008surface}.
-The general approach was based on tessellating the planes into convex cells by the planes of the arrangement, and reconstructing the object in each cell, by defining some interpolant inside it.
-These methods suffer from several issues: the construction of the arrangement is computationally expensive (with at least cubic asymptotic times), and the local reconstruction introduce continuity artifacts (see Section~\ref{sec:results}).
-Furthermore, the interpolants were usually designed for smoothness or proximity, and fail to capture more global trends in the geometry of the slices, such as twists or extrusions (see Figure~\ref{fig:comparisons_visual}).
+The general approach was based on tessellating the planes into convex cells by the planes of the arrangement and reconstructing the object in each cell, by defining some interpolant inside it.
+These methods suffer from several issues: the construction of the arrangement is computationally expensive (with at least cubic asymptotic times), and the local reconstruction introduces continuity artifacts (see Sec.~\ref{sec:results}).
+Furthermore, the interpolants were usually designed for smoothness or proximity, and failed to capture more global trends in the geometry of the slices, such as twists or extrusions (see Fig.~\ref{fig:comparisons_visual}).
 Some works provide topological guarantees \cite{zou2015topology,huang2017topology} or limited the solution to given templates \cite{holloway2006template}, but do not provide a general solution without these priors.
-Our work is arrangement-free and provide a flexible high-parameteric model, using neural networks, to capture the details of the reconstructed object.
+Our work is arrangement-free and provides a flexible high-parametric model, using neural networks, to capture the details of the reconstructed object.